am-abazari/school-cms/README.md

 ## Starting the dev server

-Make sure you have the latest Stable or LTS version of Node.js installed.
+1. Make sure you have the latest Stable or LTS version of Node.js installed.

-1. Download [Allow-Cors-Access-Control](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf/related) and Turn it On
 2. `git clone https://github.com/am-abazari/school-cms.git`
 3. cd `school-cms`
 4. cd `FrontEnd`